 After many nights of thinking, the male student decided to accept a job offer at a programming company in Cau Giay, Hanoi.
 Here, he specializes in web programming, producing websites for companies and units in need.
 Each month, the salary is 12 - 15 million VND and increases gradually over time.

 At first, his work and school schedules overlapped quite a lot, so Linh had to take many days off from school to ensure his work progress.
-Realizing that taking too many days off from school was not a good option, he asked to put his academic results on hold to focus on his work.
+Realizing that taking many days off from school was not a good solution, he asked to put his study results on hold to focus on work.

 A year later, the company promoted him to a higher position with a generous salary of 20-25 million VND/month (not including sales bonus).
 However, the company required a university degree.
 At this time, Linh was shocked because he had taken a year off and did not have a degree.

 The company promised to wait for Linh to get her degree and promote her to a position that suited her abilities.
-Linh quickly completed the procedures to go back to school, which meant having to minimize going to work or being able to do it online.
+Linh quickly completed the procedures to return to school, which meant having to minimize her work or doing it online.

 In August 2023, Linh graduated from university.
 With a good degree in hand, he returned to the company.
 At this time, the new graduate was surprised to see that his previous job position now belonged to someone else.
 The company explained that because they had waited too long, they had to find someone else to replace him.

-"I feel sad because I didn't try to study for 4 years but instead took a year off just because I wanted to work.
-If I had tried hard to study and only did some simple jobs that matched my knowledge, I would have graduated a year earlier and had different opportunities," the male student expressed.
+"I feel sad because I didn't try hard enough to study for all four years, but instead took a year off just to work.
+If I had tried harder in school and only done a few simple jobs that matched my knowledge, I would have graduated a year earlier, and my opportunities would have been different," the male student expressed.

-Mr. Pham Thai Son, lecturer at Ho Chi Minh City University of Industry and Trade, said that currently, it is quite common for students to work part-time, many students from wealthy families still work part-time to gain experience.
+Mr. Pham Thai Son, lecturer at Ho Chi Minh City University of Industry and Trade, said that currently, part-time jobs are quite common among students, many students from wealthy families still work part-time to gain experience.
 In addition, many students from poor families work part-time to make ends meet.

-According to him, working part-time with moderate hours is good, it brings experience, finances, and allows students to test the knowledge they have learned at school.
+According to him, working part-time with moderate time is good, it brings experience, finance, and allows students to test the knowledge they have learned at school.
 However, if students get carried away with part-time work, they will have to trade their time and effort.
 Worryingly, the work cycle makes them more tired and overloaded, and then their studies will decline.

 Citing a student at Ho Chi Minh City University of Industry and Trade, Mr. Son said that in 2018 and 2019, real estate was booming.
 Dang was passionate about this job because of the high income and decided to drop out of school, despite the teachers' advice.
 Dang now feels regretful but it is too late.